 - 5ATM + IP68 / MIL-STD-810G

-Samsung Galaxy Watch is the most affordable watch by Samsung that is nearly half the price of Active 2 we discussed earlier but offers most of the features.
+Samsung Galaxy Watch is the most affordable watch by Samsung that is nearly half the price of the Active 2 we discussed earlier but offers most of the features.

 It is a chunky watch by all standards but the big, sporty look is just the right one for a thick wrist and heavy build.
 Like Active Watch 2, you can easily change the straps as per your liking.

-The watch looks good overall; it’s not the world’s best looking watch but certainly something that’s well worth wearing anywhere from the gym to the office to a night out party.
-It is thicker, big and a textbook example of a chunky design.
+The watch looks good overall; it’s not the world’s best-looking watch but certainly, something that’s well worth wearing anywhere from the gym to the office to a night out party.
+It is thicker, big, and a textbook example of a chunky design.

 However, a bulky design doesn’t make it less comfortable.
-Though a little heavy, the premium build quality of the watch is perfect for day long usage.
+Though a little heavy, the premium build quality of the watch is perfect for day-long usage.

-However, the unique selling point of the watch is solid build.
+However, the unique selling point of the watch is a solid build.
 It is approved by all major standards for water and scratch resistance.

 Fossil Gen 5: Best Fashion Watch For Big Wrist

 - 1.28-inch AMOLED, 416 x 416 resolution, 328ppi